Red-haired woman smiling and pointing at a sign that says C1 French.

-In this blog post, we’ll explore what it takes to reach C1 proficiency, the practical implications of holding a C1 certification, and why focusing on spoken French is crucial if you truly want to master the language.
+In this blog post, we will look at what it takes to reach C1 proficiency, the practical implications of holding a C1 certification, and why focusing on spoken French matters if you actually want to master the language.

 Understanding CEFR C1 Level in French